adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Take your editing team to the next level with CloudCannon’s powerful content editing and publishing
-                      workflows.
+                      Upgrade your static sites with CloudCannon’s powerful open source tools for a wide range of SSGs.

                       * **<a rel="noopener" target="_blank"